 An advance in pay is a LOAN!
 Contact your Finance Office or civilian pay office for entitlement and other questions.
 The Grand Forks AFB Finance Office can be reached at 701-747-6302/6364.
 Their emergency phone number is 701-739-4997/4827.

 The cost of living in Grand Forks is below the national average, so Grand Forks is less expensive than the average city in the US.
-The average home price ($166,308) is 53% below the national average home price ($359,352) with property taxes running approximately 48% below the national average.
+The average home price $221,559 according to Zillow which is below the national average home price ($287,148) with property taxes running approximately 48% below the national average.
 Rental averages for a one-bedroom apartment is $533 and two-bedroom apartments average $735.
 There is no cost of living allowance for the Grand Forks area.
 For information regarding advance pay, please contact the Grand Forks Air Force Base Accounting and Finance Office at 701-747-6302/6364.

 Car Insurance Requirements

 North Dakota state law requires all motor vehicles registered and operated in the state carry certain minimum insurance coverage.
 The coverage and minimum limits mandated by law are as follows:

 The government credit card, as with all credit cards, must be paid in a timely manner.
 This requires submission of the travel voucher as soon as possible.
-Any charges placed on the care not paid directly by Defense Finance Accounting Service to the card company must be paid by the card holder no later than the specified date listed on the monthly statement.
+Any charges placed on the card not paid directly by Defense Finance Accounting Service to the card company must be paid by the card holder no later than the specified date listed on the monthly statement.
 Late fees will be assessed if payment is not made in a timely manner.
 These late fees are the responsibility of the card holder and not the government.
 A failure to pay your bill when due may lead to disciplinary action being taken against the card holder.

 Use your government credit card only for authorized expenses and make sure you stay within your daily allowances.
 Save all receipts, especially if your expenses exceed your authorizations since they may be tax-deductible items.

 The bottom line is to use the government card only for official purposes and make payments in a timely manner.